 What Does This Mean Today?

 Advocacy is not just responding to individual needs, but influencing policies and structures that create poverty and oppress God’s children.
-World Relief continues to educate and mobilize churches on the important issues of our day and speak out to those in positions of influence so that the vulnerable, oppressed and poor will receive the dignity, rights, and freedom God desires for them.
-On January 27, 2017 President Trump signed a new Executive Order into efffect.
-This order will have several profound impacts on the work World Relief does and the vulnerable people we seek to serve.
-Among some of the items in this EO are: a complete halt on Syrian refugees, a four month moratorium on refugee resettlement (beginning in February) and a reduction in America's annual refugee cap from 110,000 down to 50,000.
-These changes will have immense negative impacts on both the refugees we already serve in America and those overseas still waiting for resettlement.
-Today we are seeing some of the worst humanitarian crises to exist and we see a need for advocacy, now more than ever.
+World Relief continues to educate and mobilize churches on the important issues of our day and speaks out to those in positions of influence so that the vulnerable, oppressed and poor will receive the dignity, rights, and freedom God desires for them.
+On January 27, 2017 President Trump signed an Executive Order into effect.
+This order had several profound impacts on the work World Relief was doing and the vulnerable people we seek to serve.
+The Executive Orders and policy changes of 2017 continue to have immense negative impacts on both the refugees we already serve in America and those overseas still waiting for resettlement.
+Today we are seeing some of the worst humanitarian crises to ever exist, and an ever-growing number of displaced people groups and refugees, and yet we are also seeing lower refugee arrivals allowed for resettlement in America and more difficult requirements put in place.
+We see a need for advocacy, now more than ever.